plblum/jivs/packages/jivs-angular/Planning/jivs-angular readme snippets in markdown.txt

 <!-- Using a custom event handler class -->
 <input
   validate="email"
-  [fivase-eventHandler]="CustomEventsDirectiveAction">
+  [fivase-valuechangelistener]="CustomValueChangeListener">
 ```
-In this example, `CustomEventsDirectiveAction` is a class implementing `IEventsDirectiveAction`, ensuring that events on this input deliver their values to Jivs for validation.
+In this example, `CustomValueChangeListener` is a class implementing `IValueChangeListenerAction`, ensuring that events on this input deliver their values to Jivs for validation.

-# **Using Custom DirectiveActions**
+# **Using Custom Directive Actions**

 ## **Overview**

 In this guide, we will explore how to connect Fivase with your own custom components.
 Your component does not know how to send data to Jivs for validation nor how to take in the validation results to show there are errors.
-Instead, we have you write DirectiveAction classes to handle those, and connect them to your component.
+Instead, we have you write Directive Actions classes to handle those, and connect them to your component.

 This approach allows the developer to easily connect validation to the UI without modifying the core logic of the component itself.